KennethFam/My-Learning-Journey/Linux/Scripting/BashScripting.md

     fi
     ```

-- Note that the spacing in the `if`, `elif`, and `else` conditions are required by syntax.
+- Note that the spacing in the `if` and `elif` conditions are required by syntax.

 - The expression used by the conditional construct is evaluated to either true or false.
 The expression can be a single string or variable.
-A empty string or a string consisting of spaces or an undefined variable name, are evaluated as false.
+An empty string or a string consisting of spaces or an undefined variable name, are evaluated as false.
 The expression can be a logical combination of comparisons: negation is denoted by `!`, logical AND (conjunction) is denoted by `&&`, and logical OR (disjunction) is denoted by `||`.
 Conditional expressions should be surrounded by double brackets `[[ ]]`.

 - Types of numeric comparisons:
     ```shell